monowireless/MWSDK_docs/en/TWENET_C/content/twelite-net-api-expl/twelite-net-raiburari.md

 General algorithms and procedures for peripherals.

-(The source is provided in the SDK: `MWSDK/TWENET/???? /TWENETUtils/Source`, where"????" is the name of the directory corresponding to the library version)
+(The source is provided in the SDK: `MWSDK/TWENET/???? /TWENETUtils/Source`, where"????" is the name of the folder corresponding to the library version)